OneCrazyCoder/MMOGamepadOverlay/README.md

 Notice how Menu Item #3 has no Command, but still contains ``:``, so the label will be shown but nothing will happen if it is used.
 Menu Item #4 specifies a **Sub-Menu**, indicated by the absence of ``:``.
 You could also just have ``:`` followed by a command if you want no label for the Menu Item.

+*NOTE: If you want to include a : character in the actual label text, simply use two in a row - `::` will be replaced by a single ``:``, and only a single : will separate the label and command*

 ### Sub-Menus

 A sub-menu is created by having a menu item *property value* without any ``:`` character, which then has the label double as the sub-menu's name.
 The sub-menu is defined by the section name ``[Menu.MenuName.SubMenuName]``.
 In the earlier example, ``4=Settings`` specified a sub-menu.
 Here is an example setup for that sub-menu: